 Once I had all the pieces cut to size, I glued them onto the drawer fronts with Gorilla Glue.
 (Gorilla Glue dries really fast, which makes it perfect for impatient crafters like me.)

-Then I headed to my local JoAnns craft store to see if they had any hardware that I could attach to the font that would make my drawers look card catalog-y or at least give them kind of a vintage industrial vibe.
+Then I headed to my local JoAnns craft store to see if they had any hardware that I could attach to the front.
+I wanted the drawers to look card catalog-y or at least have kind of a vintage industrial vibe.

 I found these idea-ology brads on clearance for $4.49.
 The brads were numbered 1 through 31, and I had 15 drawers, so there were more than enough for my project.